 In this part, we present preliminary results of the general scenario detailed in the previous section applied on the humanoid robot Nao.
-The experimented tasks are: the self-localization of the robot when walking, and the head and arm's visual servoing to track and grasp an object.
+The experimented tasks are: the self-localization of the robot when walking, and the simultaneous control of robot's head and arm for tracking and grasping an object.

 During the execution of the first task, only a rough model of the door and a part of the room is used, and for the second one only the approximate model of the item to grasp is given.
 Note that no other exteroceptive data is given from the robot's environment.